petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 Fast-forward a decade or so, and now I'm at [WindESCo](https://windesco.com), writing software that processes much bigger sets of turbine data in many different ways.
-My typical fallback is to write procedural code and pure functions, because I personally find that the easiest to understand, but we started playing around with writing our data processing algorithms as classes using inheritance.
+My typical fallback is to write procedural code and pure functions, because I personally find that the easiest to understand, but we started playing around with writing our data processing pipelines as classes using inheritance.
 It seemed to work okay, and enabled us to define a generic procedure, filling in the details by overriding methods or configuring parameters via class attributes.
+We could also bundle together visualization and processing together into the classes, potentially creating cohesion, and maybe reducing repetition.

 However, I then stumbled upon this video, and it made me question what we were doing: